 Remember MySpace?
-The once-popular exemplar of tricked-out design and overcrowded widgetry that allowed – nay, encouraged- endless customization?
+The once-popular exemplar of tricked-out design and customization widgetry?
 What a relief when we first set our browsers to Facebook, with its sleek, uncluttered interface and quick loading times!
-But ever since 2008 — when Facebook pulled ahead of MySpace in the online traffic race — theme customization apps have been popping up all over the place.
-The most popular of these is a browser add-on called PageRage.
+But ever since 2008 — when Facebook pulled ahead of MySpace in the traffic race — theme customization apps, like PageRage, have enjoyed a mini renaissance.

 PageRage And The Long-Lost Art Of Skinning

 A “skin” is a customized interface for a computer program or Web page.
 Most skins change affect the look and feel; some affect functionality.

 PageRage is a free browser plug-in, compatible with Firefox and Internet Explorer, which allows users to change the design of a Facebook page.

 Once downloaded, users can choose and install Facebook themes with the click of a button.
 Other apps that let users skin Facebook include FaceTheme, Boost, and Facebook Styler for Google Chrome.

 PageRage makes no actual changes to profile pages.

 Facebook’s War On Browser Extensions

 Back in 2008, PageRage had a profile on Facebook.
 It doesn’t any longer.
 Does that mean Facebook doesn’t support PageRage’s agenda?

 Indeed, PageRage’s – and FaceTheme’s fandoms are shrinking, in part because they’re considered, by some, to be classic examples of adware.
 The McAfee Site Advisor green lights both PageRage and FaceTheme — which doesn’t mean the programs aren’t adware, only that they aren’t malware or spyware.